dotmailer/dotmailer-magento2-extension-enterprise/README.md

 ## 1.2.0

 ###### What's new
-- Merchants can now use Page Builder to embed pages and forms from Engagement Cloud.
+- Merchants can now use Page Builder to embed pages and forms from Dotdigital.
 Form submissions can be captured and stored as Magento newsletter subscribers.

 _v1.2.0 of this Enterprise module is no longer compatible with Magento 2.2._